Skip to content

 The short answer

-A good audit trail is complete, chronological, attributable, and exportable: it records every meaningful action, in order, with who did it and when, and you can hand it over without reconstructing it.
-If you have to assemble evidence after the fact, it isn't an audit trail.
+A credible audit trail is complete, chronological, attributable, and exportable: every meaningful action recorded in order, tied to a user and timestamp, available without reconstruction.
+If you assemble evidence after the request, it is documentation — not an audit trail.

 Complete and chronological